alexAubin/ESP8266/README.md

 baud rate.
 Note that this configuration means that you will need to unplug your ESP each time you want to reprogram your Arduino as it also happens using the pins 0 and 1.
 Hence, a nice connector is recommended to easility unplug/replug the ESP when developping.

+Finally, note that the wiring is just indicative on the sketch.
+If when debugging you can't see any messages, you might need to swap the RX/TX lines.
+You should be able to monitor what's happening in your Arduino by actually monitoring the USB of your FTDI.

 <a name="CommandsFormat"></a>
 Commands format